timd/Pro-iOS-TableViews/Readme.md

 Source code for Pro iOS Table Views: for iPhone, iPad and iPod Touch
 ====================================================================
-This project contains the source code from Pro iOS Table Views, published by Apress.
+This project contains the source code from *Pro iOS Table Views*, published by Apress.

 It's divided by chapter, and contains the source code for the projects referenced in the text.